paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

 (4) The denials of factual contentions are warranted on the evidence or, if specifically so identified, are reasonably based on belief or a lack of information.

-(g) Procedure

-Nothing in this chapter shall be construed to supersede or limit [section 1361(d)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1361/d/2&num=0&edition=prelim).
+**(g) Procedure** Nothing in this chapter shall be construed to supersede or limit [section 1361(d)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1361/d/2&num=0&edition=prelim).

-See 2018 Amendment note below.
+### Statutory Notes

 #### References in Text
-Part A of subchapter II, referred to in text, was in the original “part A of title II”, meaning part A (§§ 201–207) of title II of Pub.
+Part A of subchapter II, referred to in subsecs. (a) and (e), was in the original “part A of title II”, meaning part A (§§ 201–207) of title II of Pub.
 L. 104–1, Jan.
 23, 1995, 109 Stat.
 7, which is classified principally to part A of subchapter II of this chapter.
 For complete classification of part A to the Code, see Tables.

+This chapter, referred to in subsecs. (c), (d)(1)(A), (2), (e), and (g), was in the original “this Act”, meaning Pub.
+L. 104–1, Jan.
+23, 1995, 109 Stat.
+3, which is classified principally to this chapter.
+For complete classification of this Act to the Code, see Short Title note set out under [section 1301 of this title](./chapter-024-congressional-accountability.md#section-1301) and Tables.

+Section 153(c) of the Legislative Branch Appropriations Act, 2018, referred to in subsec. (d)(5), is Pub.
+L. 115–141, div.
+I, title I, § 153(c), Mar.
+23, 2018, 132 Stat.
+787, set out as a note under [section 1301 of this title](./chapter-024-congressional-accountability.md#section-1301).

 #### Amendments
 2018—Pub.
 L. 115–397 amended section generally.
 Prior to amendment, section related to procedure for consideration of alleged violations, consisting of three pars.